A small-time coupling between $\Lambda$-coalescents and branching processes: The coupling

 and therefore

-\end{proposition} \begin{remark} Observe that $N^X$ and $N^\La$ have only the same one-dimensional marginal distributions, but they are not equal in distribution as processes.
-For instance while the first one only decreases by jumps of size $1$ (this is known at least in the stable case, see \cite{labbe}), the second one can decrease by jumps of arbitrary integral length.
-Thus one cannot obtain more than (\ref{E:appli de comp a NLA}) from (\ref{comp}).
-This result is clearly weaker than Theorem 1 in~\cite{bbl1}
+\end{proposition} \begin{remark} Observe that $N^X$ and $N^\La$ have only the same one-dimen\-sional marginal distributions, but they are not equal in distribution as processes.
+For instance while the first one only decreases by jumps of size $1$ (this is known at least in the stable case; see \cite {labbe}), the second one can decrease by jumps of arbitrary integral length.
+Thus one cannot obtain more than (\ref{EapplidecompaNLA}) from (\ref{comp}).
+This result is clearly weaker than Theorem~1 in \cite{bbl1},

-As mentioned in the introduction, it is the use of a sophisticated martingale technique which yields this stronger result there.
-However, it was the knowledge of the coupling described bellow that initiated~\cite{bbl1} and suggested the form of the asymptotics in the first place. \end{remark}
+As mentioned in the \hyperref[sec1]{Introduction}, it is the use of a sophisticated martingale technique which yields this stronger result there.
+However, it was the knowledge of the coupling described below that initiated \cite{bbl1} and suggested the form of the asymptotics in the first place. \end{remark}

-\begin{proof}[Proof of Proposition \ref{Tsmalltime}] We start by showing (\ref{comp}) for $\eps$ sufficiently small.
-The conclusion (\ref{E:appli de comp a NLA}) will then readily follow.
-Let us assume for the moment that ${\rm supp}(\Lambda)\subset [0,\eta]$ where $\eta<1$, and fix some $\eps \in (0,1/\eta -1)$.
+\begin{pf*}{Proof of Proposition~\ref{Tsmalltime}} We start by showing (\ref{comp}) for $\eps$ sufficiently small.
+The conclusion (\ref{EapplidecompaNLA}) will then readily follow.
+Let us assume for the moment that ${\rm supp}(\Lambda)\subset[0,\eta ]$ where $\eta<1$, and fix some $\eps\in(0,1/\eta-1)$.
 Consider again the L\'evy process $X$ with Laplace exponent $\psi$ such that $X_0=1$, and let

 be the corresponding Poisson point process.
-Let $\pi_\eps^-$ (resp.~$\pi_\eps^+$) be the image of $\pi$ under the map $(p,t) \mapsto ( p(1-\eps),t)$ (resp.~$(p,t) \mapsto (p(1+\eps),t)$).
+Let $\pi_\eps^-$ (resp., $\pi_\eps^+$) be the image of $\pi$ under the map $(p,t) \mapsto( p(1-\eps),t)$ [resp., $(p,t) \mapsto (p(1+\eps),t)$].
 Due to our assumptions on ${\rm supp}(\Lambda)$ and the choice of $\eps$, we have that for each atom $(p,t)$ of $ \pi$, $p(1+\eps)<1$ almost surely.
-Therefore, both $\pi_\eps^+$ and $\pi_\eps^-$ are Poisson point processes on $ (0,1) \times \R_+$.
-Let $ \nu_{\eps}^+ \otimes dt$ (resp.~$ \nu_\eps^- \otimes dt$) be the intensity measure corresponding to $\pi_\eps^+$ (resp.~$\pi_\eps^-$).
+Therefore, both $\pi_\eps^+$ and $\pi_\eps^-$ are Poisson point processes on $ (0,1) \times\R_+$.
+Let $ \nu_{\eps}^+ \otimes dt$ (resp., $\nu_\eps^- \otimes dt$) be the intensity measure corresponding to $\pi_\eps^+$ (resp., $\pi_\eps^-$).
 If $f$ is a Borel function on $[0,1]$, then $\nu^+_\eps$ is obtained by the formula

 and $\nu_\eps^-$ is obtained by an analogous formula with $1-\eps$ in place of $1+\eps$.
 For $\lambda>0$, let

 By the above observation we see that, for each $\lambda>0$,